oracle/weblogic-kubernetes-operator/integration-tests/README.md

 # Integration Tests for Oracle WebLogic Server Kubernetes Operator

-This documentation describes the functional use cases that are covered in integration testing for the Oracle WebLogic Server Kubernetes Operator.
+This documentation describes the procedure to run integration test for the Oracle WebLogic Server Kubernetes Operator.
 The tests are written in Java (JUnit5 tests) and driven by Maven profile.

 # Environments

-The tests currently run in three modes: "Jenkins", "Kind Cluster" and "Local".

-* "Local" Oracle Linux, i.e, run the tests manually with the `mvn` command.
+*  Oracle Linux, i.e, run the tests manually with the `mvn` command.
-* "Kind Cluster" Create a Kind Cluster before running the test
-* "Jenkin" - http://build.weblogick8s.org:8080/job/weblogic-kubernetes-operator-integration/ Jenkins Run is restricted to authorized users on Jenkin server.

 # Directory Configuration and Structure

 Directory structure of source code:

-A new module "integration-tests" is added to the Maven project `weblogic-kubernetes-operator`.
+A module "integration-tests" is added to the Maven project `weblogic-kubernetes-operator`.

 `weblogic-kubernetes-operator/integration-tests` - location of module pom.xml
 `weblogic-kubernetes-operator/integration-tests/src/test/java/oracle/weblogic/kubernetes` - integration test(JUnit5) classes and utility classes
 `weblogic-kubernetes-operator/integration-tests/src/test/resources` - properties, YAML files and other bash scripts

+# How does integration test infrastructure works
+ - A weblogic domain image is built using Model In Image model
+ - Istio mesh is installed

 # How to run Operator integration tests locally on Oracle Linux

 - Install supported version Helm and Kubernetes cluster.
 For detail see [Weblogic Kubernetes Operator guide](https://oracle.github.io/weblogic-kubernetes-operator/userguide/introduction/introduction/).